Ironsworn: Gameplay

+The solo and co-op modes of play are the main focus of the game.
+The mechanics of Ironsworn were intentionally designed around a refereeless style of play.

 Tomkin took inspiration from the Powered by the Apocalypse system, among other systems.
 The player narrates the story and then makes Moves when it makes narrative sense.
 If for instance, the player is about to enter combat, they can make the Enter the Fray move.
 Dice are rolled to determine if the move is a success or a failure.
 The player accumulates Momentum through succeeding at rolls or through narrative.
 Momentum can be used to improve the result of a die roll.
 Experience can be gained by completing vows and then spent upgrading existing assets or gaining new ones.

 Supplements

-There are three official supplements that have been published by Shawn Tomkin.
+There are four official supplements that have been published by Shawn Tomkin.